zack965/spring-boot-101-tut/README.md

 email.endpoint=http://127.0.0.1:8088/profiles
 ```
-### Then in application properties we define the current active profile
+### And in application properties we define the current active profile
 ```properties
 spring.application.name=justWebServer
 server.port=8000
 spring.profiles.active=dev
 ```
-### Then we define class to get this data
+### And we define class to get this data
 ```java
 package com.justWebServer.justWebServer.Config.Email;